✨ Get 10% OFF! Sign up for exclusive deals today! ✨

 What makes methylene blue different from other brain supplements?

 Unlike most nootropics that work through neurotransmitter modulation, methylene blue operates at the fundamental level of cellular energy production.
 By enhancing mitochondrial function and acting as an alternative electron carrier, it supports the brain's energy infrastructure rather than simply stimulating neural activity.
-This mechanism-level approach provides more sustainable cognitive support.

 Is methylene blue safe for long-term use?